nbhat1998/PintOS/doc/userprog.md

 strtok_r() is the reentrant version of strtok(), which stores the state between calls, and therefore allows it to be called from multiple threads at once.
-Doing the same with strtok() would lead to undefined behaviour.
+Doing the same with strtok() would lead to undefined behaviour, as the state of the first call would be lost.

+If a string that contains two adjacent delimiting characters is passed to strtok(), they are merged.
+This is not desired behavior as the desired outcome would be considering two adjacent delimiting characters to contain a NULL string between them.

 > A4: (2 marks)
 >